epfl-ada/ada-2024-project-adapocalypse/README.md

 ### Methods

 #### 1. Data Handling
-- **Data Wrangling**: The initial step involves cleaning and standardizing the datasets.
-We will detect missing or inconsistent data, which will be addressed by resampling or excluding incomplete entries.
-The focus will be on aligning the datasets with respect to key attributes such as character roles, plot descriptions, and genre classifications.
+- **Data Wrangling**: The initial step involves cleaning and standardizing the data.
+First, one detects missing or inconsistent data in each dataset, by resampling or excluding incomplete (NaN) entries.
+The focus is set on aligning the datasets with respect to key attributes such as character tv tropes, character and actors respective names and genders, plots, and movie genres.
+Then, the data is further filtered in order to comply with the proposed additional datasets.
+This second step considerably reduces the size of the usable data, creating a more suitable dataset for our project.
+Finally, data is clustered ...

 #### 2. Data Visualization
 - **Univariable Analysis**: We will create histograms, box plots, and scatter plots to visualize the distribution of gender roles and their characteristics in films.